 In 2011 Hoff contributed as bandleader, arranger and pianist for the album Quiet winter night, later nominated for US Grammy Awards 2013 (Best surround sound album, Morten Lindberg, 2L).
 Hoff continued his collaboration with 2L on the solo piano album LIVING, released April 2013.
 Hoffs quartet-recording Fly North was released in January 2014, followed by the solo album Quiet light/Stille lys (2L December 2014).
 In January 2014 Hoff received the Buddy prize, the highest distinction in Norwegian jazz.
 May 2014 he was appointed as an official Steinway Artist and August 2014 he was Artist in residence at Ingmar Bergman Estate, Fårö (Sweden).
 In 2014, 2015 and 2016 Hoff performed solo in Japan and released two more albums: Stories, a solo piano album for 2L and Terra Nova,(Lawo 2017), a duo project with mezzo soprano Marianne Beate Kielland.

 April 2018 Hoff´s trio album Polarity was released by 2L, receiving great reviews.
 In 2018, Hoff also released the albums: Mathisen/Hoff feat.
 Horacio Hernandez Barxeta II, and Jan Gunnar Hoff Group feat.
 Mike Stern.
-Continuing Hoff´s cooperation with bassplayer Per Mathisen, a new trio album feat US drummer Gary Novak was recorded late 2019, due for release in 2021.
+Continuing Hoff´s cooperation with bassplayer Per Mathisen, a new trio album feat US drummer Gary Novak was recorded late 2019.
 In 2020 Hoff has released several scores and books, a.o: Fly North – 52 Jazz compositions.
 He also did a commission for Helgeland sinfonietta, composing his work Vaapstenjeanoe (Big River), for string orchestra, jazz trio and soloist Arve Henriksen.
 A piano version of the main theme was presented in Steinway & Sons 2020- series: Lunch concerts.

 Jan Gunnar Hoff works as a professor at the University of Tromsø and Agder.
 He has also been involved in several jazz festivals as a head and artistic leader, a.o.
 Bodø Jazz Open (2011-2020), a festival initiated by Hoff in 2010.